SergeyReizman/My_Simple_Portfolio/README.md

 - Subtle hover effects on buttons, links, and project cards for improved interaction feedback.
 - Alternating background colors to visually separate content sections.
 - Integrate CSS animations for project card reveals on scroll.

-- **Interactive Section Hover Effects**: Added hover effects on section headings to improve interactivity and make the sections more engaging for users.
+- Interactive Section Hover Effects: Added hover effects on section headings to improve interactivity and make the sections more engaging for users.

 #### **Future Features:**
 - Blog section for updates on learning and projects.